 Building on the bachelor’s degree, the master’s program in Information Systems Management equips you with detailed knowledge and advanced skills regarding the methods, approaches, and technologies of business informatics as well as computer science and economics.
 In addition to preparing you for your professional duties, the aim of the program is also to enable you to undertake academic work in the field of information systems management.
 You deepen your technical knowledge and gain an insight into current research topics in the various fields involved, with seminars, projects, and the master’s thesis all very closely linked to the latest research work.

 As a graduate you will be able to use your knowledge to critically evaluate scientific knowledge and to develop your own scientific contributions.
 Your technical knowledge and your expertise in business administration allied to your systematic and analytical approach enable you to independently develop and implement innovations in the area of information and communication technology.
 You are able to integrate knowledge from various disciplines, to make scientifically based decisions and to reflect on possible outcomes.
 This includes the ability to react quickly to changing situations and to adapt your decisions accordingly.
 However, you also acquire knowledge and skills beyond these technical fields: The program further equips you with the skills to make sense of complex ideas and to present and communicate these effectively, to conduct your work with social responsibility, to participate in interdisciplinary, multi-cultural teams as well as develop outstanding social and communication skills.
-As a graduate of the program, you can either immediately start your career or pursue a doctorate.

 The high level of innovation in the world of IT means that information systems management is an important part of the technological future.
 Graduates of the Information Systems Management master’s program enjoy excellent career prospects.
 The need for well-trained IT and business specialists with the technical and business know-how to design IT-based complex business processes is growing in both the private and public sectors.
 These skills make you indispensable as a driving force of the information society of today and tomorrow.